Financial Peace University Week 9 Review: Build wealth & give more

 However, if we remember that we are merely stewards of our income – meaning, we just manage it for someone else (God) – then it’s easier to keep our hearts in the right place.

-In other words, it was never our money in the first place.
+In other words, it was never our money to begin with.
 He blesses each with a portion to meet needs, fulfill some desires, bless others, and give back.

 But why do we need to give any back in the first place?